Terrace Martin: Early life

-Martin's father, Ernest "Curly" Martin, is a jazz drummer and Omaha Black Music Hall of Fame member, and his mother is a singer.
+Martin's father, Ernest "Curly" Martin, was a jazz drummer and Omaha Black Music Hall of Fame member, and his mother is a singer.
 He grew up listening to a broad range of music, including John Coltrane and Parliament and began playing the piano at age six.
 At 13, producing his first tracks on his Casio CZ-101 Keyboard and an E-mu SP-1200, Martin was encouraged to take up the saxophone and learned to play it by himself before enrolling into Santa Monica High School, to sharpen his musical skills.
 He transferred to Locke High School, to study under Reggie Andrews, where he became first chair of the All-State Jazz Band.
 As a child prodigy, Martin gained the interest of talk show host Jay Leno, who presented him with a scholarship and later purchased his first professional horn.
 After high school, Martin attended CalArts but decided school wasn't for him, and began touring with Puff Daddy and the gospel choir God's Property.

 Martin is cousins with Ronald Bruner, Jr. and his brother Stephen "Thundercat" Bruner, with whom he has collaborated since childhood.
 Alongside the Bruner brothers, he was a founding member of the West Coast Get Down jazz collective, who began playing together in high school.

 Musical career

 Martin was recognized by Hollywood and music industry elites and found favor in the jazz world, where he played as a member of Billy Higgins' World Stage All-Stars.
 Martin's big break came when he produced a Power 106 radio drop with Snoop Dogg.
 He scored a minor hit with 213's "Joysticc" and went on to become one of Snoop Dogg's sought after producers, placing credits on R&G (Rhythm & Gangsta): The Masterpiece and Ego Trippin albums.
 In 2007, he signed a record deal with Warner Bros.
-Records.
+Records by A&R executives Kenny "Tick" Salcido and Craig Aaronson.

 The Demo, Martin's 2010 debut album, features him as a rapper and producer.
 The album includes beats and guest verses from artists including Snoop Dogg, Wiz Khalifa, Pete Rock, DJ Quik and Kurupt.
 On September 28, 2010, Terrace Martin and radio personality Devi Dev released the extended play (EP) Here, My Dear.
 The first single from the EP is "Roll Up Another One", featuring Wiz Khalifa and Overdoz.
 The EP features guest appearances from Snoop Dogg, Charlie Wilson, Kurupt, Kendrick Lamar, U-n-i, James Fauntleroy II and pianist Kenneth Croutch.
 The EP is inspired by Marvin Gaye's 1978 album of the same name.
 On December 21, 2010, Terrace Martin and Devi Dev launched their online music series #DeviTerraceTuesday.
 On February 22, 2011, they released their second project together, The SEX EP.